 Day 15 Self Reflection:

-On page 20 of your workbook complete the exercise about describing objects in room based only on their shapes, colors, and textures.
+On Day 15 of your workbook complete the exercise about describing objects in room based only on their shapes, colors, and textures.
 No “it looks like” or other shortcuts.

 Humans have a natural instinct to explore their surroundings, but as a species we don’t move around as much as we use to, we stay inside more often, and get into more boring routines than our ancestors.
 Mindfulness is a way to help bring us back to our roots of being curious of the world around us, picking our heads up and engaging with the awe inspiring reality that were alive on this earth.
 Mindfulness is just bringing meditation to your everyday life, making the familiar seem unfamiliar.
 This tricks the brain into thinking everything is a novel experience and therefore raises your dopamine levels which then raises your levels of subjective well being.
 When you pay attention to the nuances of the world around you the brain thinks something important is happening and will therefore stop worrying about whats next and focus on whats going on right now.
 The brain can only do so much at one time so if you intentional give it a job to do, such as admiring the lovely day or accepting the inevitability of a shitty day, then your brain will go off of autopilot and return to your manual control.

 TAKEAWAY: When your brain doesn’t have a job it makes you feel agitated and ready to move.
 This if often when people fidget when in a boring meeting.